 Medical Treatment of Pupils Policy

-(Use in conjunction with the Administering Medications in School & First Aid Policies)
+(Use in conjunction with the Medication Plan)

 Introduction

-Most pupils will at some time have a medical condition that may affect their short term participation in Academy activities, but some have conditions that, if not properly managed could limit their long-term access to education.
+Most pupils will at some time have a medical condition that may affect their short-term participation in Academy activities, but some have conditions that, if not properly managed could limit their long-term access to education.

 The Academy is committed to giving all its pupils opportunities to access the curriculum.
 Every effort shall be made to ensure that pupils with medical needs experience the best possible care whilst at the Academy.
 This policy provides a sound basis for ensuring that children with medical needs receive proper care and support at school.
 In addition, the Academy has adopted the guidance published by the Department for Education entitled “Supporting Pupils with Medical Conditions” and should be referred to when further guidance needed.
 The publication may be accessed through